 The Directors are equally responsible under United Kingdom law for the proper conduct of the Company's affairs and for promoting the success of the Company by directing and supervising its affairs within a framework of effective controls which enable risk to be assessed and managed.
 In addition, the Directors are responsible for ensuring that their policies and operations are in the interest of all of the Company's shareholders and that the interests of creditors and suppliers to the Company are properly considered.
-The Board is committed to the prevention of corruption in the conduct of the Company's affairs and, taking account of the nature of the Company's business and operations, has put in place procedures for and on behalf of the Company that the Board considers adequate to prevent persons associated with it from engaging in bribery.
+The Board is committed to the prevention of corruption in the conduct of the Company's affairs and, taking account of the nature of the Company's business and operations, has put in place procedures for and on behalf of the Company that the Board considers adequate to prevent persons associated with it from engaging in bribery and has a zero tolerance approach towards the criminal facilitation of tax evasion.

 The Board has a schedule of matters reserved for its consideration, which clearly define the Directors' responsibilities.
 The main responsibilities include: setting long-term strategy; setting the Company's objectives, policies and standards; ensuring that the Company's obligations to shareholders and others are understood and complied with; selecting an appropriate Manager; approving accounting policies and dividend policy; determining dividends payable; managing the capital structure; reviewing investment performance; assessing risk; approving borrowing; and reviewing, and, if agreed, approving recommendations made by the Board's committees.
-The schedule of matters reserved for the Board will be available for inspection at the AGM and is otherwise available at the registered office of the Company and on the Company's section on the Manager's website.
+The schedule of matters reserved for the Board will be available for inspection at the AGM and is otherwise available at the registered office of the Company and on the Company's page on the Manager's website.